yoshimoshi-garage/neoteric/src/Arduino/t-case-switch-converter/readme.md

 | 2H | 2V |
 | 4H | 3V |

-Arduinos don't have a DAC, so we use a PWM and an RC filter to create a desired output voltage.
-The RC filter has a voltage drop, so the theoretical PWM voltage does not directly map to the output voltage.
+Arduinos don't have a DAC, so we use a PWM and an RLC filter to create a desired output voltage.
+This design uses a 100-ohm resistor, a 100mH inductor, and a 47uF capacitor.
+This should give a resonant frequency around 70Hz and a 20dB attenuation.

+The RLC filter has a voltage drop, so the theoretical PWM voltage does not directly map to the output voltage.
 The code has a "calibration" value to scale for that.

 ```
-D3 >----[10k]----+-----< Filtered Output
+D3 >----[1kohm]----[100mH]---+----< Filtered Output
                       |
-               [10uF]
+                    [47uF]
                       |
                    (Ground)
 ```

 ## Wiring